carbon-language/carbon-lang/llvm/docs/HowToBuildWithPGO.rst

 Building Clang with PGO
 =======================

-If you prefer to not use the script, this briefly goes over how to build Clang/LLVM with PGO.
+If you prefer to not use the script or the cmake cache, this briefly goes over how to build Clang/LLVM with PGO.

 First, you should have at least LLVM, Clang, and compiler-rt checked out locally.